-I also worked with for more than 10 years with Leonardo LoCascio, who founded Winebow with Peter Matt and became one of the best-known names for quality Italian wines and established Winebow as a force in top New York restaurants.
+For more than 10 years, I also worked with Leonardo LoCascio, who founded Winebow with Peter Matt and became one of the best-known names for quality Italian wines.
+I helped establish Winebow as a force in top New York restaurants.
 I was Winebow's top restaurant sales consultant, selling $1,500,000 per year to sixty top restaurant accounts, at a time when wines sold for about 25% of their current prices.
-After Winebow, I spent a brief period with another New York distributor, I left to pursue my career as a writer on Spanish gastronomy, wine and travel.
+After Winebow, I spent a brief period with another New York distributor, then left that position to pursue my career as a writer on Spanish gastronomy, wine and travel.

 During my time at Winebow, in 1989, I founded The Chefs From Hell Acrobatic Unicyclists & Winetasters Club, whose members included Thomas Keller, Tom Colicchio, Michael Lomonaco, Rick Moonen, David Burke, Bobby Flay, Martha Stewart, Andy Pforzheimer, Mario Batali, Tom Valenti and a number of other talented and now well-known chefs.